Mark Rydell

-Mark Rydell (born Mortimer H. Rydell; March 23, 1929) is an American film director, producer, and actor.
-He has directed several Academy Award-nominated films including The Fox (1967), The Reivers (1969), Cinderella Liberty (1973), The Rose (1979), and The River (1984).
+Mark Rydell (born Mortimer H. Rydell; March 23, 1929) is an American film director, producer and actor.
+He has directed several Academy Award-nominated films including The Fox (1967), The Reivers (1969), Cinderella Liberty (1973), The Rose (1979) and The River (1984).
 He was nominated for an Academy Award for Best Director for On Golden Pond (1981).

+Career

 Actor

 Rydell initially trained in music.
 As a youth, he wanted to be a conductor.
 He said he left music because of the proliferation of drugs among the musicians: "Heroin was the drug of choice," he said.
 "Knowing that I have an addict's personality in that a little is good but a lot is better, I knew I was in danger.
-So I went back to college and went to the Neighborhood Playhouse".
+So I went back to college and went to the Neighborhood Playhouse."
 He studied acting at The Neighborhood Playhouse School of the Theatre in New York City.
 His first significant roles were as Walt Johnson on The Edge of Night, and as Jeff Baker on As the World Turns, which he played from December 12, 1956, to 1962.
 The role of Jeff was a particularly popular role with the audience.
-During the series run he directed Roots off broadway in 1961.
+During the series run he directed Roots off-Broadway in 1961.

 In 1962, Rydell declined to sign another long-term contract at ATWT, and producers had his character die in a car crash.
 He later won plaudits for his role of violent Jewish mob kingpin Marty Augustine in Robert Altman's The Long Goodbye (1973).
 His most recent significant film role was in Woody Allen's Hollywood Ending (2002).

 TV director

 Rydell moved into directing television and soon became very successful.
-He did episodes of Mr. Novak, Ben Casey, The Reporter, Slattery's People, I Spy, The Wild Wild West, The Long, Hot Summer, and Gunsmoke.
+He did episodes of Mr. Novak; Ben Casey; The Reporter; Slattery's People; I Spy; The Wild Wild West; The Long, Hot Summer; and Gunsmoke.
 He said later: "I come from the school of sitting around the table for two weeks examining every detail of the material, working out relationships with the actors, so they know what they are doing, bringing them to locations, so they can get comfortable."